 BRUNO ROBLES-RENDÓN (b.
-2004) is a first generation Mexican-American composer, performer, and music organizer raised in NYC.
-As a composer originating from the world of contemporary classical music, their diverse musical style stretches from corner to corner of this musical sphere and beyond.
-He writes music primarily for concert but also extends his work to film, theatre, and recorded mediums ranging from intimate songs to abstract microtonal works.
-In his music you can hear elements of minimalism, post-minimalism, xenharmony, dream pop, alt-rock, R&B, modal jazz, and more.
-Common themes in Bruno’s music include ADHD, natural phenoneman, static scenes, anti-fascism, and childhood.
-As a performer Bruno is primarily a cellist but also occasionally performs as a pianist or guitarists and is dedicated to performing new works of music.
+2004) is a first generation Mexican-American composer, performer, educator, and music organizer raised in NYC.
+Originating from the world of "contemporary-classical" music, his diverse musical style stretches to the corners of this musical sphere and beyond.
+He writes music primarily for concert, but his work extends to film, mixed-media, and recorded mediums ranging from intimate songs to abstract microtonal works.
+Bruno's music focuses around themes of neurodivergence, natural phenomenon, memory snapshots, anti-fascism, and/or childhood.
+Focusing his performance entirely on new music, Bruno often performs on cello as well as on piano and electric guitar.
 Bruno is the founder and artistic director of Notes After, a concert series in the Lower East Side dedicated to showcasing the voices of new emerging composers.
-Today, they are currently in their 4th year studying at the Mannes School of Music focusing on a BM in composition under the mentorship of Mary Kouyoumdjian and a MA in arts management and entrepreneurship.
+Today, he is currently in his 4th year studying music composition with Mary Kouyoumdjian and in his 1st year studying a MA in arts management and entrepreneurship.

 Featured Video